songster-sa/aws-sw-arch-associate-notes/vpc.md

         - also add NATi to the public route table with target igw
         - DISADV - as its an EC2 instance - we will need to make it HA with ASG in multiple AZ and maintain and all
             - set inbound SG and outbound SG rules etc tec
+        - as its instance - can be connected to SG, can be used as bastion server
+        - supports port forwarding
     - NATg
         - create and add route to default/main/private route table
         - 1 per AZ - scales automatically